Improving Gut Health with Probiotics

 Is there such a thing as taking too many probiotics?
 No.

-It has been confirmed that a higher intake of probiotics assists the cleansing and renewing of the intestinal tract.
-With 25 billion probiotics, Green Vibrance helps not only to support gut health, but your health over all.
+It has been confirmed that a higher intake of probiotics assists in the cleansing and renewing of the intestinal tract.
+With 25 billion probiotics, Green Vibrance helps not only to support gut health but your health overall.

 DISCLAIMER: This information is not intended as a substitute for advice provided by a competent health care professional.
 You should not use this information in diagnosing or treating a health problem.
 No claim or opinion in this blog is intended to be, nor should be construed to be, medical advice.
 If you are now taking any drugs, prescribed or not, or have a medical condition, please consult a competent physician who is aware of herb/drug interactions before taking any herbal supplements.
 The information presented herein has not been evaluated by the FDA or the Department of Health and is not intended to diagnose, prevent, cure, mitigate or treat any disease or illness.